uros7251/uros7251.github.io/docs/_posts/2023-07-30-Keplers-problem.md

 \frac{v^{2}}{2}-\frac{GM}{r} &= \text{const.}\end{align*}$$

 This represents the conservation of energy.
-On the other hand, if we multiply the above equation vectorially with the position vector, the right-hand side of the equation is zero, and we get:
+On the other hand, if we take a vector product of the above equation with the position vector, the right-hand side of the equation is zero, and we get:

 $$\begin{align*}\vec{r}\times\frac{d^{2}\vec{r}}{dt^{2}} &= -\vec{r}\times G\frac{M}{r^{2}}\hat{r}\\